College of Arts and Sciences

 The College of Arts and Sciences has a division of humanities, a division of natural sciences, and a division of social sciences.
 These divisions represent the disciplines which collectively make up the liberal arts and sciences.
 Each division contains departments which offer programs in specific disciplines.
 In addition to these departments, the College has a number of interdisciplinary programs which involve faculty and coursework from several disciplines.

-Departments of the College of Arts and Sciences
+Departments and Programs of the College of Arts and Sciences

 |Humanities Division||Natural Sciences Division||Social Sciences Division|